 OK, if you’ve managed projects already, you know you are able to evaluate and scope a single project, plan the implementation, communicate with team members and manage the risks.
 But the moment you start managing multiple projects simultaneously, your PM job takes on a new dimension.
 Your responsibility increases, the demand for your leadership rises and the need for your coordination skills is multiplied.

-Mistake #1: Micromanagement and doing everything yourself
+Mistake #1: Micromanagement and Doing Everything Yourself

 If it is the latter, you might be a micromanager.
 The micromanager is the manager who must personally make every decision, take a lead role in the performance of every task and, in extreme cases, dictate every small step the workers take.
 Micromanagement is mismanagement, and under it, the manager, the employees and the business all suffer.

-Winning strategy #1: Learn to delegate
+Winning Strategy #1: Learn to Delegate